AMERICAN ACADEMY OF RELIGION WESTERN REGION (AAR/WR)

 In addition to this focus, we also welcome papers on pedagogy in Religious Studies that relate directly to the broader call of the conference which is Civil Rights, Religion and Responsibility: What is the Role Religion Plays in Civil Rights Discourses in 2022 and Beyond?

-Please note that the deadline for submission of paper abstracts to unit chairs is October 31, 2022.
+The deadline for submission is November 15, 2022.
 Submissions should be sent to Unit Co-Chairs Sarita and Peter at firstname.lastname@example.org and email@example.com and include an abstract of 250 words and a Program Participant Form: participation_form_aar_wr.doc.
 Participants at AARWR must be members of the AAR.
 The AAR membership information is found here: https://www.aarweb.org/membership/join-or-renew.
 The length of abstracts is typically 250 words.

 CFP: Ecology and Religion Unit